COMMITTEE ON HOUSE ADMINISTRATION

 Evening and Night Parking

 Swing shift employees, (work schedule 2:00 pm to 7:30 am) should park in areas designated by House Parking Security.
 Certain parking areas designated by House Parking Security will be made accessible to swing shift employees starting at 4 pm based on space availability.
-Swing shift employees who are held over on assignment will be required to move to a designated lot before 7:30 am.
+Swing shift employees who are held over on assignment will be required to move to a designated area before 7:30 am.
 Parking coordinators who are interested in parking for Swing shift employees should contact House Parking Security (extension 5-6749).
 All swing shift employees’ parking must be authorized via their office’s parking coordinator.

 Americans with Disabilities Act